Iveta (miniseries)

+Iveta is a 2022 Czech biographical miniseries.
+It is based on life of Czech singer, actress and celebrity Iveta Bartošová.
+It was directed by director Michal Samir, who also wrote the screenplay.

 Plot

+Season 1

 Iveta is a girl from Frenštát pod Radhoštěm who wants to be a famous singer.
 Such path leads her from a children's choir through singing competitions where she records her first hit and album which gives her national fame.
 Series shows her first singing steps in the local choir, thanks to which the local choirmaster recommends her to participate in the talent competition Young Song in Jihlava.
 Iveta has to convince parents, judges, producers, viewers.
 The only one who believes in her from the beginning is a singer Petr Sepeši.
 After moving to Prague, she records a mega hit song Knoflíky lásky.
 The two singers become a nation's beloved couple.
 However, Sepeši's tragic accident intervenes in the future of Iveta Bartošová.

+Season 2

+Iveta is at the top.
+Her solo albums are sold by thousands while she wins popularity polls and gets the main role alongside a generational idol in a movie Vampire Wedding.
+She lives with a man whom everyone admires.
+Her dream of a duet with Karel Gott comes true.
+Yet she lacks what she desires most of all: unconditional love, a child and a family.
+And here comes her first scandal.

+Season 3

+Thirteen years after leaving Ladislav Štaidl, Iveta's life and career have changed beyond recognition.
+Alcohol, antidepressants and the daily interest of the tabloid media take away her hopes.
+It seems that sold-out halls and successful records are a thing of the past, but Iveta is not going to give up.
+She is convinced that true love is still waiting for her.
+And above all, she has someone who will never leave her side - her teenage son Artur.